-Integrating retailers and suppliers is a first step in addressing the complexities in the supply chain ecosystem.
-As the number and geographic dispersion of trading partners has grown, so too has the volume of data produced by the supply chain.
-As a result, trading partners want a solution to effectively consolidate, distill and channel information to managers and decision-makers who can use the information to drive efficiency, revenue growth and profitability.
+Transaction automation is a first step toward addressing the complexities in the supply chain ecosystem, but is only the necessary first step in providing omni-channel retail success.
+As the number and geographic dispersion of trading partners has grown, it has never been more important for retailers and suppliers to have precise, timely insight into demand and supply, by item and by location.
+As a result, trading partners need a solution that effectively consolidates, distills and provides sell-through information to managers and decision-makers who can use the information to drive efficiency, revenue growth and profitability.
 The abundance of data produced by these processes, including data for fulfillment, sales and inventory levels, is often inaccessible to trading partners for analysis.
 The data and related analytics are essential for optimizing the inventory and fulfillment process and will continue to drive demand for supply chain management solutions.